Elektrobit/mercuryconcurrencyengine/high_level_documentation.md

 ## Simplifying channels with chan
 ![mercury_icon](img/mercury_icon_tiny.png)

-The `mce::chan` object is a special wrapper object which can represent any channel which implements `mce:base_channel`, such as an `mce::unbuffered_channel`, `mce::buffered_channel`, and `mce::broadcast_channel`.
+The `mce::chan` object is a special wrapper object which can represent any channel which implements `mce:base_channel`, such as an `mce::unbuffered_channel` and `mce::buffered_channel`.
 Because of this, it only directly gives access to API provided by (or implementable with said API) `mce::base_channel`.

 If you don't want subsequent functions to bother about what kind of channel they are using or simply want more readable code use `mce::chan`.